-In order to analyse an enterprise’s profit maximisation issue, we must first particularize the market environment in which the enterprise purposes.
-In this chapter 4, students study and learn a market environment called ‘perfect competition’.
+In order to analyse an enterprise’s profit-maximisation issue, we must first understand the market environment in which the enterprise exists.
+In Chapter 4, students’ study and learn a market environment known as perfect competition.
 A perfectly competitive marketplace has the following defining features:

-- The market comprises of a large number of purchasers and sellers
+- The market comprises a large number of purchasers and sellers.

-- Each enterprise manufactures and sells a cognate product. i.e., the product of 1 enterprise cannot be differentiated from the product of any other enterprise
+- Each enterprise manufactures and sells a cognate product, which means that the product of one enterprise cannot be differentiated from the product of any other enterprise.

 - Entry into the marketplace as well as exit from the marketplace are free for enterprises.

 The existence of a large number of purchasers and sellers means that each purchaser and seller is small as compared to the size of the marketplace.
 This means that no individual purchaser or seller can impact the marketplace by their size.
 Cognate or homogeneous products mean that the commodity of each enterprise is indistinguishable.